t0mpr1c3/catrpilr/README.md

 ## How to play

+The virtual disk is available through the emulator from Google drive: simply navigate to [this link](https://bbc.godbolt.org/?disc=gd%3A1deD2bWvyanVXvO0OnC1Am9Sm3TIEI3Bi%2FCAT80#) and type `CHAIN "CAT80"`.

-Download CAT80.zip, either from the [github repo](https://github.com/t0mpr1c3/catrpilr/raw/master/CAT80.zip) or [Google Drive](https://drive.google.com/open?id=15PFjJfnuuaaakjoFXNT2xX38sfp5RlrV) and extract the virtual disk `CAT80.ssd`.
-Upload the file into the emulator, and type `CHAIN "CAT80"`.
+For offline accecss, download CAT80.zip from the [github repo](https://github.com/t0mpr1c3/catrpilr/raw/master/CAT80.zip) and extract the virtual disk `CAT80.ssd`.
+Upload the file into an emulator such as [BeebEm](https://en.wikipedia.org/wiki/BeebEm).

-Alternatively, copy/paste the BASIC code into the console of the [BeebEm emulator](https://en.wikipedia.org/wiki/BeebEm) and type `RUN`.
+Alternatively, copy/paste the BASIC code into the console of the [BeebEm](https://en.wikipedia.org/wiki/BeebEm) and type `RUN`.

 #### Controls: